minfeishen2024/hugo-mock-landing-page/README.md

 ## Getting Started

-To get started with NutritionSnap, follow these steps:
+To get started with InkSmith, follow these steps:

 1. Clone this repository to your local machine.
 2. Open the project in your preferred code editor.